solariachip/solariachip.github.io/_posts/2023-03-31-reshaping-confidence.md

 Know what works for your body.
 Certain shades of pink throw off my natural/season color palette and mid-calf boots, though I love them, are usually not a good fit for me.
 Doc Martens, though, definitely make me feel badass.

 ✵ Mastering small talk \
 It's a necessary skill that will get you far in life.
-For a long time, this fell under "doing hard things" but it deserves special recognition for the way that it can get a smile out of everyone and has led to amazing conversations and opportunities.
+For a long time, this fell under "doing hard things" but it deserves special recognition for the way that it can get a smile out of everyone and segued into deeper conversations and connections.

 <img src='/images/IMG_4263.jpg'>
   <font size="4"> <i> 10 Sept 2018: A local tells a good story at Coconut Grove Marketplace, Hawaii. </i> </font> <br><br/>